noaa-pifsc/PIFSC_DataReport_Template/README.md

 There are instructions in the rendered document (also in `index.qmd`) to guide you through some formatting you'll need to do in Word.
-While this template does let you work collaborative with your coauthors, it doesn't handle all the detailed formatting as well as I'd like.
+While this template does let you work collaboratively with your coauthors, it doesn't handle all the detailed formatting as well as I'd like.
 If you know how to improve any of these steps, please let me know, submit a pull request with the proposed changes, or open an issue.